bunnywaffle/GIMP-3-Themes/README.md

 # GIMP-3-Themes

-## Note: Only few theme are updated for modern  gimp, like Photoshop2, Dark Professional, Clean Dark, Clean Dark 2
+## Note: Only a few themes are updated for modern GIMP, such as Photoshop2, Dark Professional, Clean Dark, and Clean Dark 2.

 <h3 style="text-align: left;">Better AFN Photo